Soledar: War in Donbas

-In February 2014, the pro-Russian Ukrainian President Victor Yanukovych was removed from power as a result of the Euromaidan protests and subsequent Revolution of Dignity.
+In February 2014, the pro-Russian Ukrainian President Viktor Yanukovych was removed from power as a result of the Euromaidan protests and subsequent Revolution of Dignity.
 This caused a backlash in southern and eastern Ukraine.
 In mid-April 2014, local pro-Russian militias, refusing to recognise the new government, took control of swathes of settlements across the Donbas and proclaimed the creation of two breakaway states, the Donetsk People's Republic (DPR) and the Luhansk People's Republic.
 Soledar would remain under the control of pro-Russian rebels for around 3 months, without being a central theatre of events, as nearby Sloviansk and Donetsk were.
 On 21 July 2014, Ukrainian forces announced that they had retaken Soledar.

 During the 2014–2022 years of the war in Donbas, Soledar was peaceful, and not a theatre of conflict.
 However, the events of 2014 accelerated Soledar's population decline, which fell from 14,600 in 1971 to 10,490 at the beginning of 2022.
 In August 2014, Soledar was used as the base for the identification team and OSCE observers dealing with the MH17 plane crash due to its proximity to the site.
 On 14 January 2015, the body of Ivan Reznichenko, a local council politician missing since June 2014, was found.
 The press service of political party Batkivshchyna said the criminals who killed him, who were now in custody, had been ordered to do so by the pro-Russian separatists while they controlled Soledar.